 Now that you’re wary of how legal pages can help you gain advantages, there are certain repercussions as well that you must keep in mind.
 Apparently, every country comes with a different set of rules.
-So, if you’re serving international customers, you’ll have to make sure that your site doesn’t land up in a ditch, just because you didn’t know how the country follows internet rules.
+So, if you’re serving international customers, you’ll have to ensure that your site doesn’t end up in a ditch just because you didn’t know how the country follows internet rules.

 To clear the air, here are some of the fines that you might have to pay for not using policies on the site:

-- The recent EU General Data Protection Regulation (GDPR) has standardized up to 4% of the global turnover the penalty upon not adhering by the laws
+- The recent EU General Data Protection Regulation (GDPR) has standardized up to 4% of the global turnover the penalty for not adhering to the laws

 - In case there are some severe data breaches on your website, the EU Data Protection law can charge you up to £500,000

 - California Online Privacy Protection Act has come up with its own provisions, under which, you might get booked for up to $2,500 for not following the internet norms

 Keeping this in mind, below mentioned are the most common pages you can consider if your website isn’t old enough and doesn’t carry out severe operations.

 1. Terms & Conditions Page: